nicolasvion/website/content/posts/git-advanced.md

 028c30c m1 [Nicolas VION]
 ```

-To come back to the origin HEAD:
+To come back to the origin HEAD (rebase origin state):

 ```bash
 git reset --hard ORIG_HEAD
 ```

-## Merge
+## Merge Method

 We start with reseting the current branch to the commit before the last 3: